LieberInstitute/Habenula_Pilot/README.md

 ## smFISH data

 The RNAscope images are available via the Globus endpoint ['jhpce#habenulaPilotRNAscope'](https://research.libd.org/globus/jhpce_habenulaPilotRNAscope/index.html).
-(TODO by Louise: describe settings files + the output files from HALO.
-You might want to put them all as a sub-directory of `/dcs04/lieber/lcolladotor/pilotHb_LIBD001/Roche_Habenula/raw-data/RNAscope_images` so it's all part of the same Globus endpoint)
+These images were analyzed with HALO software (Indica labs), settings files & tabular output of the HALO analysis are available in `processed-data/14_RNAscope/HALO_data`.

 # Code structure